foxriver76/ioBroker.bring/README.md

 ### Shopping lists
 For every shopping list a channel with the following states will be created:

-* *list*.content / *list*.contentHtml
+* *list*.content / *list*.contentHtml/NoHead

     |Data type|Permission|
     |:---:|:---:|
     |string|R|

    *Read only json/html string formatted as a list or html table.
-Contains the items which are currently on your shopping list.*
+Contains the items which are currently on your shopping list.
+   The NoHead Html tables are w/o table headers.*

-* *list*.recentContent / *list*.recentContentHtml
+* *list*.recentContent / *list*.recentContentHtml/NoHead

     |Data type|Permission|
     |:---:|:---:|
     |string|R|

    *Read only json/html string formatted as a list or html table.
-Contains the items which were recently on your shopping list.*
+Contains the items which were recently on your shopping list.
+   The NoHead Html tables are w/o table headers.*

 * *list*.removeItem